Trees

 - We create an empty results array (

-) - We create a stack an append the
+arr) - We create a stack an append the

-- While our stack exists we take
+root - While our stack exists we take

-variable for assessing - Check if node exists
+rootand assign it to ournodevariable for assessing - Check if node exists

 - Check is it’s an instance of our TreeNode sub-class